grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 > **Modular synthesizers** are [synthesizers](https://en.wikipedia.org/wiki/Synthesizer) composed of separate modules of different functions.
 The modules can be connected together with patch cords, a matrix patching system, or switches by the user to create a [patch](https://en.wikipedia.org/wiki/Patch_(synthesizer)).
 The output (voltages) from the modules may function as (audio) signals, control voltages, or logic/timing conditions.
 Typical modules are oscillators (operate on frequency), filters (spectrum), amplifiers/gates (amplitude) and Envelope generators (dynamic control).

-To do that, control signals (CV) run at audio rate, and so the entire patch is running with audio buffers **of only one sample.** When described as CV signals, parameters can thus be changed in real-time by other signals coming from any module, just by connecting them.
-So a *kind of blur* between audio and control signals is part in this model: signals can be connected anywhere.
+To do that, control signals (CV) run at audio rate, and so the entire patch is triggered with audio buffers **of only one sample.** When described as CV signals, parameters can thus be changed in real-time by other signals coming from any module, just by connecting them.
+So a *kind of blur* between audio and control signals is part in this model and signals can be connected anywhere.

 Since software modules mimic real physical ones, they somewhat follow the same conventions to represent signal range, **typically with [-5v...5v] or [0v..10v] values**, or **1V/octave** for MIDI signals.
 Read the [voltage standard](https://vcvrack.com/manual/VoltageStandards) page for a more complete description.